etallman/backend-list-assessment/README.md

+#Python Katas: List Manipulation

-# Kenzie Academy: Lists Assignment
+# Kenzie Academy: Lists Assignment Instructions
 For this assignment, you'll be completing some list manipulation functions within the list1.py and list2.py files.

 There is some light dependency on knowing how